+Are you looking for advice about covenants on a property in Tonbridge and Kent?
 The Edward Prentice Practice is located in Kent, and we offer a range of services and provide expert advice using our extensive knowledge and experience.
 We want to give the most professional and reliable service to every client, which is why we are authorised and regulated RICS Chartered Surveyors.

 If you would like our help to settle a dispute, need some evidence, some helpful advice or would like to make an enquiry, please contact us via phone and email.
 We are more than happy to help any of our potential clients as best we can to get the most suited outcome to them, they can.

 Our expert witness service offers professional advice and assistance for covenants on a property or plot of land.
 All our clients' personal details are kept completely private and confidential and we aim to keep our service as helpful and efficient as it could be.